Blog – Posted on Friday, May 01

 In this first installment of an acclaimed trilogy, Dr. Bazargan directs a scientific exploration of an alien planet.
 That is, until it’s discovered that the mission is actually the unwitting cover for a dangerous military operation.
 Now the crew must flee for their lives while battling a mysterious species called the Fallers who have their eyes on one thing and one thing only: the extinction of the human race.

 Every action has consequences, but if we’ve learned anything from science fiction, this axiom is especially true of time travel.
 In this Hugo-nominated novel, a young man bears witness one day to a 200-foot stone pillar appearing out of thin air.
 What’s even odder is that the date inscribed upon it celebrates a military victory that apparently took place sixteen years in the future.
-Wilson explores the thought-provoking impact of self-fulfilling prophecies, and just what causality means.
+Through the world of The Chronoliths, Wilson explores the thought-provoking impact of self-fulfilling prophecies, and just what causality means.

 Before Ready Player One, there was Otherland and its staggering vision of virtual reality.
 This epic science fiction series begins and ends in the Net and its Otherland, a mysterious golden city that steals and murders souls.
 The fate of those missing might just fall into the hands of Renie Sulaweyo, !Xabbu, Paul Jonas, fourteen-year-old Orlando, and Mister Sellars: a band of misfits who nevertheless may have to rise up to become heroes for a (literally) lost generation.